mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 {{<img src="rebalancer-screenshot.png" alt="Screenshot of Is It Keto website" hasBorder="True" maxWidth="550px" caption="[Portfolio Rebalancer](https://assetrebalancer.com/) helps passive investors manage their investments.">}}

-My investment portfolio is a mix of stocks and bonds in different categories with a particular percentage allocation for each asset type.
+My investment portfolio is a mix of stocks and bonds of different categories with a target percentage for each asset type.
 As prices fluctuate, the balance of my investments change, so I have to move money around to get back to my target ratios.
 I do this a few times per year by tediously plugging numbers into a spreadsheet until everything looks right.

 What if a web app automated this?
-I quickly put together a simple rebalancing web app and shared it on reddit, my blog, and through Google ads.
+I quickly put together a prototype and shared it on reddit, my blog, and through Google ads.
 The tool attracted 1,000 visitors in its first month.
 Sadly, only one person signed up for the free trial, and they never upgraded to a paid plan.
-I wasn't confident in the idea to begin with, so I [moved on](/retrospectives/2020/05/#portfolio-rebalancer-has-lots-of-visitors-but-no-sales) after working on it for a month.
+I wasn't confident in the idea to begin with, so I [moved on](/retrospectives/2020/05/#portfolio-rebalancer-has-lots-of-visitors-but-no-sales) after a month.

 ## Lessons learned

 ### Product/market fit is magic

-Finding ["product/market fit"](https://en.wikipedia.org/wiki/Product/market_fit) means building a product and connecting to enough customers to make your business viable.
+Finding ["product/market fit"](https://en.wikipedia.org/wiki/Product/market_fit) means building a product and connecting with enough customers to make your business viable.
 When founders talk about achieving product/market fit, they describe it in the same breathless tone as finding true love.
 Now, I understand why.

-The first two and a half years of working on my own, I'd put in hundreds of hours and see only a few dollars of extra revenue.
+The first two and a half years of working on my own, I'd pour hundreds of hours into executing an idea and see only a few dollars of extra revenue.
 TinyPilot was product/market fit at first sight.
 As soon as I published the blog post, I knew.

 With TinyPilot, it feels like the product drives the business, and I'm just along for the ride.
-There have been several months where I felt like I made critical mistakes in managing the business, and it continued growing anyway.
+There have been several months where I made critical mistakes in managing the business, and it continued growing anyway.

 When I do improve the product, the results are immediate and substantial.
-In November, I released [a new, high-end model of TinyPilot](https://tinypilotkvm.com/blog/introducing-voyager).
+In November, I released [a new, high-end model](https://tinypilotkvm.com/blog/introducing-voyager) of TinyPilot.
 It sold 55 units in the first month, generating an extra $14k in revenue.
 That felt a whole lot better than [my 0.1% signup rate](#is-it-ketohttpsisitketoorg) on Is It Keto and Portfolio Rebalancer.

 ### You can build a successful business without being available 24/7

-I still have a vivid memory of a show I saw at the [UCB comedy theater](https://ucbtheatre.com/) in late 2017 even though I recall none of the jokes.
+I still have a vivid memory of a show I saw at the [UCB comedy theater](https://ucbtheatre.com/) in late 2017, but I couldn't tell you a single joke from the performance.
 All I remember was worrying the entire time that the pager in my pocket could go off at any moment and force me to rush home.

 My team at Google had an "on-call rotatation," which meant that every two months, you had a to carry a pager everywhere you went for two weeks.
 If the pager went off, you had to be "fingers on keyboard" within 30 minutes.